UBC-Stat-ML/blangSDK/README.md

 Blang's SDK (Software Development Kit), containing:

 - Basic datatypes suitable for sampling such as ``Real``, ``Int``, ``Simplex``, etc.
-- Inference algorithms for such datatypes, such as Sequential Change of Measure and Parallel Tempering.
+- Inference algorithms for such datatypes, such as Sequential Change of Measure and Adaptive Non-Reversible Parallel Tempering.
 - Standard probability distributions.
 - Examples.